marc-sensenich/recipes/content/docs/dinner/beef-stew.md

 - Add the peas during the last 15 minutes of cooking.
 - Turn off the heat.
 - Add 3 drops of Gravy Master for an even darker color.

+## Notes
+- Try it next time without the tomato paste